Three thoughts to help apply learning to new problems

 Students first develop initial models of the phenomenon they’re studying based on ideas from macroscopic and molecular-level perspectives.
 They then conduct experiments that compare and contrast several examples of the phenomenon.
 Then, they reflect on their observations and how they align with their initial model.
 Finally, students refine their sub-microscopic models and explain their rationale for doing so.

-A key feature of the MORE Thinking Frame is the fact that the teacher prompts students to engage in metacognitive monitoring of their understanding of models – to think about how and why their conceptualisation evolves over time.
+A key feature of the MORE Thinking Frame is that the teacher prompts students to engage in metacognitive monitoring of their understanding of models – to think about how and why their conceptualisation evolves over time.

 In this case, students were first asked to describe their understanding of what happens when salt and sugar are added separately to water.
 They then carried out experiments designed to inform their models.
 These included adding different compounds to distilled water, recording observations and measuring electrical conductivities.
 ‘Reflection questions’ prompted students to refine their models and to explain their revisions.